Abandoned & Little-Known Airfields:

 Turf Paradise Airfield, as depicted on the January 1964 Phoenix Sectional Chart (courtesy of Chris Kennedy).

-as it was not yet depicted on the March 1958 Phoenix Sectional chart (according to Chris Kennedy).
+as it was not yet depicted on a 1949 aerial photo nor on the March 1958 Phoenix Sectional chart (according to Chris Kennedy).

 (or at least the beginnings of a cleared runway) on the southeast side of the racetrack.